copych/AcidBox/README.md

 * partition scheme: NoOTA (1MB Prog/ 3MB SPDIFF)
 * PSRAM: enabled

 Also you will need to upload samples to the ESP32 flash.
-To do so go there: https://github.com/lorol/LITTLEFS#arduino-esp32-littlefs-filesystem-upload-tool
+To do so follow the instructions: https://github.com/lorol/LITTLEFS#arduino-esp32-littlefs-filesystem-upload-tool